miltontan/miltontan.github.io/_pages/research.md

 ## Taxonomy of Armored Suckermouth Catfishes
 ![image-center](/assets/images/greedoi_lateral.png){: .align-center}
 Many species remain unknown to science.
 For scientists to understand how biodiversity arose and the evolution of biodiversity, we must understand what is out there.
 To that end, I have helped describe numerous new species of catfishes from South America.
-Pictured is a new species that we described, <i>Peckoltia greedoi</i>.
+Pictured is a new species that we described, <i>Peckoltia greedoi</i>, photo by Jonathan Armbruster.

 ### Relevant Publications